owenzx/pytorch-pretrained-BERT/ABOUT_EVERYTHING.md

 ## Experiment Plans
 * Run Bert on MNLI for different portion of data and see how it is doing on MNLI/other datasets
 * Try simple augmentation rules such as Tong's, masking, etc.
+* First learn policy on large datasets and then transfer to small datasets

+    Training set: Leave one small portion untouched in training to train when doing validation.

+    Training: Each time, sample a small training set and a large validation set (large enough for a stable evaluation).
+Apply augmentation, train model, get reward, update policy.
+    Validate: Train on the remaining part and get acc on the validation set

+    Testing: Apply policy on other datasets and train/test

+    Alternative: keep training policy just on a small portion of training data, but have the risk of overfitting, but it may also stablize the training, so should try both.

+    Subpolicy:

+    Strongest baseline: First fine-tune Bert on the large training set and then apply Bert to the smaller training set (both w/wo data augmentation) Should beat wo/wo, hopefully beat w/wo (but may need to transfer to distant domain)

+    Weak setting: assume no high resource, train on a small set and test on a small set